-The last few years my focus has been on learning more about our menstrual cycle and how it affects our lives.
+In the last few years, my focus has been on learning more about our menstrual cycle and how it affects our lives.
 Not just in the usual PMS and stomach cramp sense.
 But in the way our hormones affect other aspects such as our training, performance, injury, work, sex, relationships and so on.

 I have completed a few courses over the years and read a number of books and research papers.
-But with perimenopause and menopause making it’s way into the limelight recently, more research is (finally) being done.
-Which means there is new information coming out every day on how it affects us.
+But with perimenopause and menopause making their way into the limelight recently, more research is (finally) being done.
+This means there is new information coming out every day on how it affects us.

 Almost 80% of women who took part in a survey admitted that their perimenopause or menopause symptoms had a negative impact on their children and/or family.